OSC-JYU/PDFSense/README.md

 PDFSense also **stores the output of every endpoint**.
 This allows you to upload original input once and then experiment with processing endpoint without the need to upload original data again and again.

 PDFSense bind mounts 'data' directory from host machine to container.
-This allows you to use following setup, where you can see result of each action:
+This allows you to use following setup, where you can see the result of each action immediately in your file browser:

 ![ideal setup](https://github.com/artturimatias/PDFSense/blob/master/images/setup.jpg)